explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 _Re. the subset of SciGen used, could you provide details on the selection logic/sampling criteria and exact number of examples used in the evaluation?_

+For the submitted version we were only able to manually annotated a 2% subset of the 400 SciGen issues, with only XX example replacement tasks.

 [19 of 400 + n replacement problems within each of those]

 However we have increased the size of the dataset in two ways: